coloradorca/CoffeeFinder/README.md

 COFFEE FINDER

-This basic mobile app will allow a user to enter a location, and search for businesses that serve coffee
+Mobile app that will allow users to enter a location, and search for businesses that serve coffee

-Project build initiated using expo for React Native
+Project build initiated using expo cli for React Native